Tips for Working from Home

-The recent Covid-19 outbreak has seen large numbers of us having to work from home, in many cases for the first time.
+The recent coronavirus outbreak has seen large numbers of us having to work from home, in many cases for the first time.

-Whether you’re an employer or an employee, new distractions are everywhere, and can easily wreak havoc on your level of productivity and your mental health.
+New distractions are everywhere, and can easily wreck havoc on your level of productivity and your mental health.
 Additionally, working from home in the face of a pandemic comes with its own set of challenges.
-Maybe you’re also having to adjust to home-schooling your children, or maybe you live with roommates, and have had to carve a workspace out of your bedroom dressing table.
+Maybe you’re also having to adjust to home-schooling your children, or maybe you live with roommates, and have had to carve a work space out of your bedroom dressing table.

-Whatever your current situation, if you’re struggling to adjust to working at home, we can assure you that you’re not alone.
-So, to help you out in this difficult time, we’ve put together our complete guide to working from home, with focused tips for workers and employers.
+Whatever your current situation, if you’re struggling to adjust to working at home we can assure you that you’re not alone.
+So, to help you out in this difficult time, we’ve put together our complete guide to working from home.

 It’s likely that you’ve been given a laptop to work from while at home, and the temptation to make yourself a comfy and cosy set up can be strong.
 However, not having an ergonomic set up to work from will eventually give you chronic neck and back pain.

-No matter where it is, try to create a work\space that is at a table or desk - avoid working from your bed or sofa at all costs.
-Having a specific working area is also far more likely to see you be more productive each day when you sit down to work.2.
-Take a breakAlthough I just said you shouldn’t be napping throughout the day, that doesn’t mean you should be sat at your laptop for 8 hours a day.
-Give yourself time to step away from the screen every hour and refresh your brain.
-Even if it’s just to make a cup of tea, or to do a few stretches, it’s important to give your body a break.
+No matter where it is, try to create a work space that is at a table or desk - avoid working from your bed or sofa at all costs.
+Having a specific working area is also far more likely to see you be more productive each day when you sit down to work.

 Keeping up your ‘normal’ daily routine (such as showering, and generally taking care of yourself and appearance) as much as possible has 2 different but important benefits.